Bruno125/Unofficial-Ups/README.md

 - [__Analytics__](app/src/main/java/com/brunoaybar/unofficialupc/analytics): containts logic related to analytics tracking
 - [__Components/Base__](app/src/main/java/com/brunoaybar/unofficialupc/components/base): just some base classes for my componnents
-- [__Data__](app/src/main/java/com/brunoaybar/unofficialupc/data): contains the models, repositories, and sources from which the data is retreived.
+- [__Data__](app/src/main/java/com/brunoaybar/unofficialupc/data): contains the models, repositories, and sources from which the data is retrieved.
 - [__Modules__](app/src/main/java/com/brunoaybar/unofficialupc/modules): has a module for each app functionality.
 Most UI logic is here
 - [__Utils__](app/src/main/java/com/brunoaybar/unofficialupc/utils): Self explanatory?

 ## Kotlin
 There are a few classes written in Kotlin.
-The same as above, feel free to give any feedback.
+First time using Kotlin, feel free to give any feedback.

 ## Tests
 The project also have tests (just a few).
 I'm still working on my testing skills so feel free to give any feedback.
-I'll appreaciate.
+I'll appreciate.

 ## RxJava + MVVM
 One of my main goals with this project was to get introduced to RxJava + MVVM.
 Once again, feel free to give feedback.